AllTheMods/alltheguides/docs/atma/mobfarms.md

 *   **Vanilla:** Use water or lava streams to push mobs.
 Remember water and lava flow distance limits and that water cannot be placed in the Nether. *(Note: We will not be explaining vanilla mob farms in this guide)*
 *   **Ars Nouveau:** `Warp Portal` blocks and `Warp Scrolls` can teleport entities.
-*   **Ars Nouveau:** Activate a `Ritual of Attraction` in a `Ritual Brazier` and feed it with Source.
+* *   **Ars Nouveau:** Activate a `Ritual of Attraction` in a `Ritual Brazier` and feed it with Source.
 This will attract mobs and items within an 8-block radius.
+*   **Ars Nouveau:** Use the `Glyph of Summon Decoy` to summon a decoy, trap it in a `Containment Jar`, power it with redstone, and place the jar where you want mobs (with AI) to move towards.
 *   **Primal Magick:** A `Zephyr Engine` will push mobs away from the direction it faces.
 A `Void Turbine` will pull mobs towards the direction it faces.
 *   **Reactive:** *(Investigation needed)* - This mod might offer mob manipulation tools.
 *   **Create:** An `Encased Fan` will push or pull mobs depending on the direction of its rotational force.
-*   **Ars Nouveau:** Use the `Glyph of Summon Decoy` to summon a decoy, trap it in a `Containment Jar`, power it by redstone, and place the jar where you want mobs (with AI) to move towards.

 ### Setup Examples (Mob Movement)